← Back to Home

 We're excited to announce Mistral Desktop, a cross-platform desktop application for interacting with Mistral AI's language models.
-Built with our core philosophy of mindful IT — it's designed to be useful, fast, and respectful of your privacy and security.
+Built with our core philosophy of mindful IT: efficiency, privacy and security.

 Mistral Desktop runs locally on your machine.
 Your API key stays on your device.
 Your conversation history is stored locally.
 When you're done, you close the app and everything stays where it belongs - with you.